 Although I remain based in Vinyasa Flow Yoga, I have enjoyed taking part in various yoga traditions: Ashtanga, Hatha, Sivananda, Dharma Mittra and Acroyoga classes too.
 I also enjoy incorporating elements of other disciplines, as I find that varying the content of classes helps to motivate students.
 Yoga classes end up becoming moulded to one’s own sense of style; a bit like picking an outfit that suits your mood for the day.

 I have had the honour and pleasure to learn from wonderful yoga teachers in Los Angeles (Brian Kest, Stephen Earth Metz, Shiva Rea, Micheline Berry, Saul David Raye) and in London (Sean Corn, David Life, Jason Nemer, Beryl Bender Birch, Yogeswari, Olof Kuijt, Emma Henry, Mark Kan), but also from lesser known teachers who all deserve some of the limelight.
 Thanks to you all!

 In 2007, I also did a YogaBugs teacher training aimed at introducing yoga to kids ranging from the age of 6 to 11.
-I taught different age groups in various schools throughout that year which was a great experience.
+I taught different age groups in several schools throughout that year which was a great experience.

-// If you are wondering about my professional life before and as it happens parallel to teaching yoga, I studied languages at La Sorbonne (English and German) and obtained a DESS in Audiovisual Translation at Nanterre University in 2001.
+// If you are wondering about my professional life before and as it happens parallel to teaching yoga, I studied languages at La Sorbonne University in Paris (English and German) and obtained a DESS in Audiovisual Translation at Nanterre University in 2001.
 I worked for various subtitling companies in London until 2007 and went on to teaching pole dancing from 2007 until 2012. //